How to Make Money Picking Up Trash

 What did you do before this venture?

 I was working a full-time job at a sporting goods store.
 I didn’t mind the work but couldn’t see many opportunities for career advancement.
-I didn’t really enjoy the 9-5 routine and working within the same 4 walls every day.
+I didn’t enjoy the 9-5 routine and working within the same four walls daily.

-What does it take to be a success in the “picking up trash” business?
+What does it take to succeed in the “picking up trash” business?

-Did you face any struggles when you were starting out?
+Did you face any struggles when you were starting?

 What are some crazy things that you’ve found when working?

 Sometimes I find wallets, purses, phones, or items of clothing.
 I make my best effort to return these items to their owners.
-A few times each month I find paper bill money.
-A 5, 10, 20 dollar bill is always welcome.
-It seems people are careless with their money and stuff a bill or 2 in their pocket with their keys.
-When they pull their keys from their pocket then out comes their money unbeknownst to them.
-I once found a crumpled dollar bill and when I unfolded it discovered a $100 bill inside!
+A few times each month, I find paper bill money.
+A 5, 10, or 20-dollar bill is always welcome.
+People must be more careful with their money and stuff a bill or 2 in their pocket with their keys.
+When they pull their keys from their pocket, their money comes unbeknownst to them.
+I once found a crumpled dollar bill, and when I unfolded it discovered a $100 bill inside!
 Imagine my surprise.
 The most money I ever found was $600 rolled up in a tight roll next to a waste bin.

 How many days of the week do you work?